tasmota/docs/Lights.md

 1 channel lights are often white lights with On/Off control and Dimmer.

-If you define multiple relays, they are controlled with `Power<x>` starting at `x=1`.

-**Alexa**: you can use Wemo emulation, your device will appear as a switch.
-You can change it to a light in the Alexa app.

-**Alexa**: if you have one or multiple relays, you can use Philips Hue emulation.
-All devices will appear as On/Off lights, and named accrodingly to `FriendlyName`.
-Note: if you have only Echo Spot 2nd generation, your light will have a dummy dimmer.
+**Alexa**: you can use Philips Hue emulation, the light will appear as White light with Dimmer.

 <br clear="right"/>